TeXworks/texworks/modules/QtPDF/README.md

    holding a pointer to them (e.g., PDFPageGraphicsItem)
  - Make program translatable; this probably entails creating a (dummy) Qt .pro file so we can use the normal Qt linguist approach
+ - Properly namespace the code
+ - ~~Ensure temporary "rendering" images are always replaced.
+Thought this was fixed by e9c7be11df5bfe507585fea889e8b588b4431fff, but the bug is still present.~~ __DONE__
  - ~~Possibly simplify page processing request generation.
 Rational: Right now, requestLoadLinks, requestRenderPage, and addPageProcessingRequest are all called from the main thread, if I understood threading correctly.